bahramlavi/MultiStageRanking/README.md

 * Introduction:

-This code is this directory provides the implementation of the multi-stage ranking system from our paper 'A Multi-Stage Ranking Approach for Fast Person Re-Identification'.
+This code provides the implementation of the multi-stage ranking system from our paper 'A Multi-Stage Ranking Approach for Fast Person Re-Identification'.
 This code implements *only* the multi-stage system and not features extraction and neither obtaining the simplified versions